conraythefirst/i3tools/README.md

 in your i3 config.

-It tries to find the commands of all the windows and generates a new shell script to automatically open the programs you had running.
+It tries to find the commands of all open windows and generates a new shell script to automatically open the programs you had running.
 This might be a bit off under some circumstances.
 After saving a workspace it opens xterm with $EDITOR to check the result.

 I'd suggest making the terminal window it opens floating by default